Atorvastatin: Benefits, Uses, Dosage, Side Effects, and Complete Guide

 Frequently Asked Questions (FAQs)

-1. How quickly does atorvastatin lower cholesterol?
+1. How does atorvastatin lower cholesterol?

 2. Can I stop taking atorvastatin once cholesterol is normal?